berenger-eu/tbfmm/README.md

 Ensure that no protective keys are in the source file `@TBF_USE_...` or that they are correct.

-## OpenMP algorithm + Float
+## OpenMP algorithm + GCC

-We currently have a bug when using OpenMP and `float` as real data type.
+We currently have a bug when using OpenMP and GCC.
+We get a segmentation fault, and we currently think that it is a bug in the compiler (Versions 7 or 8, we do not know for newer versions).
+It usually works with Clang.

-We are currently investigating...

 # Pesperctive